onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 We are the most important thing in the universe

-Make the case for life’s struggle evolutionarily to stat away from equilibrium To be something against the monotony of space and time
+Make the case for life’s struggle evolutionarily to stay away from equilibrium To be something against the monotony of space and time